 The life sciences industry can be defined as the application of biology, medicine and technology that deals with living organisms.
 This includes biotechnology, drug discovery, pharmaceuticals, medical devices and genetics.
 Over the past 5 years, the sector has experienced increasing growth, whether through advancement in modern medicine, an ageing population or a growing demand for improvements to the quality of life.
 Some of the major developments include genomics, gene editing and cell & gene therapy.
 In 2020, the world has been hit by a global pandemic.
 Since then, advancements within the sector have only accelerated with a focus on containing the Covid-19 virus, finding a cure and researching how to avoid further pandemics.
 Current demand within the sector includes PPE, test kits, R&D therapy, ventilators and investments across the globe to find a vaccine.
 As a result, the life sciences sector has seen global attention and investment rise further.

-For the industry to operate, life sciences require desk space accompanied by laboratories, temperature-controlled storage facilities, incubation chambers, speciality testing facilities, and the disposal of hazardous materials.
+For the industry to operate, life sciences require desk space accompanied by laboratories, temperature-controlled storage facilities, incubation chambers, speciality testing facilities and the disposal of hazardous materials.
 These complex requirements often require a lot of space and capital resources.
 Well-established firms often have enough resources at hand to build their own infrastructure and lab spaces.
-This is more problematic with smaller businesses and start-ups who cannot afford this.
+This is more problematic with smaller businesses and start-ups who cannot afford it.
 As a result, these startups often partner up with universities and institutions which provide them with R&D access and talent.
 In return, the institutions receive a part of the profit if the start-up becomes successful.
 Landlords have picked up on this gap in the market and have researched ways in which to provide smaller scale, flexible and affordable laboratory space in central urban locations.

 The global pandemic has made most businesses and their staff need to work from home, whether temporarily or permanently.
 This has led to landlords looking at how to reposition traditional office space into life sciences friendly usage as many tasks within the sector cannot be replicated at home.
 One landlord taking the lead is developer Tishman Speyer which has partnered up with Bellco Capital, an investment firm in creating a new venture in 2019, “Breakthrough Properties”.
 The new venture is a platform to develop and operate life sciences properties in key centres around the world to help create innovation.